ashisha2601/vectorization_python/README.md

 - Less Prone to Errors: By avoiding explicit loops, there is less room for errors related to indexing and other common loop-related issues.

 It can be achieved using Pandas and Numpy.
+This results in significantly faster execution.

+COMPARISION BETWEEN LOOP BASED VERSION AND VECTORIZED VERSION:

+- LOOP BASED VERSION: The loop-based version iterates over each element, performing multiplication one element at a time.
+This introduces overhead due to the repeated loop operations and function calls (append).

+ VECTORIZED VERSION: The vectorized version performs the multiplication on the entire array at once, leveraging NumPy's highly optimized internal routines.